-Before we begin I would like to give a short explanation to ensure we are all on the same page on this one.
+Before we begin I want to give a short explanation to make sure we’re all on the same page on this one.

-Secondly, as I have clarified previously, I am known to be controversial at times, I don’t nonchalantly relay advice which has been chewed up and spat out numerous times by multiple different people purely because I know it’s popular, I will always give my honest opinion and advice, which I have personally investigated, researched or had previous experience with in some form.
+Secondly, as I have clarified previously, I am known to be controversial at times.
+I don’t nonchalantly relay advice which has been chewed up and spat out numerous times, by multiple different people, purely because I know it’s popular.
+I will always give my honest opinion and advice.
+Advice I have personally investigated, researched or had previous experience with in some form.

 Should you lie to your partner regarding sensitive topics, such as their appearance?

 This is a sensitive topic, especially if the subject is regarding personal issues such as a persons appearance.
 Many people battle internally with the way they see themselves on a daily basis.

 What should you do when they ask you if that new top you hate looks good?